rqlite/rqlite/DOC/DATA_API.md

 # Data API

 rqlite exposes an HTTP API allowing the database to be modified such that the changes are replicated.
-Queries are also executed using the HTTP API.
+Queries are also executed using the HTTP API. _It is important to use the correct endpoint for the operation you wish to execute._

 All write-requests must be sent to the leader of the cluster.
 Queries, however, may be sent to any node, depending on the [read-consistency](https://github.com/rqlite/rqlite/blob/master/DOC/CONSISTENCY.md) requirements.
 But, by default, queries must also be sent to the leader.